PainterQubits/Unitful.jl/docs/src/trouble.md

 would have to special-case operations for two dimensionless quantities rather than dispatching on the empty dimension.

-The result of addition and subtraction with dimensionless but unitful numbers is always a pure number with no units.
+The result of addition and subtraction with dimensionless but Unitfu numbers is always a pure number with no units.
 With angles, `1 rad` is essentially just `1`, giving sane behavior: